Updated:

 Figure 2: Saudi population statistics.

-Estimate shows that Saudi Arabian population who are based in the Sunni culture and traditions which are characterised by a strict dress code and public behavior is increasing drastically.
+Estimate shows that Saudi Arabian population who are based in the Sunni culture and traditions which are characterized by a strict dress code and public behavior is increasing drastically.
 The culture is enforced by the law of the land and is widely accepted in the society and recognised in law and binding to the citizens of the land.
 Following table provides the demographic trend of the population of Saud Arabia.

 Population size.